-900 (if the professional development is more research skills development) or 3 units of FSHD/RCSC 694 (if the mentorship is more teaching skills development).
-Students holding a GPD award must have full---time student status and, therefore, must be registered for a minimum of 9 units.
-Three units of FSHD/RCSC 900 or 694 can be used toward the 9 units.
+The Graduate Professional Development (GPD) award is designed to facilitate graduate training and professional development during students' graduate study in the Norton School.
+In addition, students must work with a faculty mentor closely and will be required to enroll in 3 units of FSHD/RCSC 900 (if the professional development is more research skills development) or 3 units of FSHD/RCSC 694 (if the mentorship is more teaching skills development).
+Students holding a GPD award must have full-time student status and, therefore, must be registered for a minimum of 9 units.
+Three units of FSHD/RCSC 900 or 694 can be used toward the 9 units, or can be in excess of the usual 10 units.